zouhour-guiras/Spring-School-Docs/docs/Acceuil.md

 ## <div style="color: Royalblue;"> Description </div>

-This course is to teach methods and techniques that enable managers to lead large projects while controlling costs, avoiding delays, and ensuring quality.
+The aim of this course is to teach methods and techniques that enable managers to lead large projects while controlling costs, avoiding delays, and ensuring quality.
 The students will be taught the key tools for project Management.
 They will have to apply them to a very concrete project: A Web site Design based on customer requirements.